Skip to content

 The use of a centrifugal clutch on engine-driven equipment allows the engine to start in a no-load situation.
 When the engine is idle, the transmission remains disengaged.
 Only when engine RPM is increased to the set clutch engagement speed or higher will the transmission be fully engaged.
 This leads to a smooth engagement and prevents the engine from stalling.
 It also helps protect the engine by ensuring high torque levels are not relayed through the engine flywheel.

-A centrifugal clutch is usually applied to industrial machines like sweepers, lawnmowers, chainsaws, generator sets, motor pumps, lawnmowers or fans.
-They also find application in refrigeration systems and mini-karts.
+A centrifugal clutch is usually applied to industrial machines like sweepers, lawnmowers, chainsaws, generator sets, motor pumps, lawnmowers, or fans.
+They also find applications in refrigeration systems and mini-karts.

 Semi Centrifugal Clutch